 - How The Scholarship Would Help.
 Please describe how you would use a scholarship to further anti-vivisection scholarship, advocacy, and/or study.

 - Receiving a scholarship does not guarantee a spot in the class.
-Applicants also must register for the course and follow all registration requirements for Visiting or Auditing Students.
+Applicants also must register for the course and follow all registration requirements for Visiting or Auditing Students (without a Certificate).
 Tuition payments are not due until after scholarship decisions are made.
 If a scholarship is awarded, tuition will be paid on behalf of the recipient directly to the Student Accounts Office.

 For more information and all requirements for Visiting Student and Auditing Student registration, please visit our Animal Law Summer Program website.